Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Unconstrained Equations of Motion For Flexible Spherical Buoys

-where the coefficients of the equations above form an eigenvector for the Legendre differential equation, i.e. the constant "A" can take any real value. $\Omega_n^2$ is a dimensionless frequency parameter expressed as \cite{soedel2005vibrations}: where $\nu$ is the Poisson's ratio, and
+The Rayleigh-Ritz approximation method is applied in this article.
+Each component of the displacement vector $\vec{\boldsymbol{r}}_{dmc}$ is assumed to have the following form \cite{robert2016modeling,hogan2015dynamic}:: where the functions $\Psi_{n}^{\phi}$ and $\Psi_{n}^{r}$ are trial (admissible) functions of $\phi$ and the functions $\eta_n$ are functions of time $t$, $\forall$ $n=1, \cdots, N$.
+Therefore, the displacement vector can be expressed in the $\hat{\boldsymbol{e}}$ frame as follows: The Legendre functions of the first kind $P_n$ \cite{kreyszig2009advanced} can serve as shape functions for the Ritz-Rayleigh method to satisfy the essential geometrical (Dirichlet) boundary conditions \cite{naghdi1962vibrations,hogan2015dynamic,robert2016modeling,soedel2005vibrations,newman1994wave,raouf1990non}, as follows: where the coefficients of the equations above form an eigenvector for the Legendre differential equation, i.e. the constant "A" can take any real value. $\Omega_n^2$ is a dimensionless frequency parameter expressed as \cite{soedel2005vibrations}: where $\nu$ is the Poisson's ratio, and

-From \cite{soedel2005vibrations,naghdi1962vibrations} the natural frequencies in radians per second for spherical shells are calculated using Eq. (\ref{eq:11}) where $E$ is Young's Modulus, $r$ is the non-deformed radius of the shell, and $\rho$ is the density of the shell material.
+From \cite{soedel2005vibrations,naghdi1962vibrations} the natural frequencies in radians per second for spherical shells are calculated using Eq. (\ref{eq:11}) where $E$ is Young's Modulus of elasticity, $r$ is the non-deformed radius of the shell, and $\rho$ is the density of the shell material.
 When $n = 0$, the vibration mode corresponds to the breathing mode (volumetric or pulsating modes) which is a pure radial vibration mode \cite{soedel2005vibrations,nayfeh2006axisymmetric,raouf1990non}.
-For $n > 0$, the $\pm$ sign in Eq.~\eqref{eq:7} yields the modes corresponding to the membrane vibration modes and bending vibration modes.
+For $n > 0$, the $\pm$ sign in Eq.~\eqref{eq:7} yields the modes corresponding to the membrane vibration modes and bending vibration modes (this is demonstrated in Fig. \ref{fig:modes} in the results section).
 The bending vibration modes are obtained when using the negative sign; these modes are sensitive to the $h/r$ ratio.
 On the other hand, the membrane modes are insensitive to the change in the $h/r$ ratio.
-Due to the extensional motion of the buoy, only the membrane vibration modes are used in the current work.
-To obtain the approximated equations of motion using Rayleigh-Ritz method, the approximated displacement vector needs to be substituted in the kinetic and strain energy equations as follows.
+To obtain the approximated equations of motion using the Rayleigh-Ritz method, the approximated displacement vector needs to be substituted in the kinetic and strain energy equations as follows.
 The kinetic energy $\mathcal{T}_{\boldsymbol{s}}$ is approximated by substituting Eq.s \eqref{eq:51_5} and \eqref{eq:52_5} into Eq. \eqref{eq:22_5}; to get:

 The strain energy is approximated by first substituting Eqs. \eqref{eq:51_5} and \eqref{eq:52_5} in Eqs. \eqref{eq:15.1} and \eqref{eq:16.1} to get:

 Then the strain energy equation in Eq. \eqref{eq:18} becomes: